 A simple recipe for a classic roasted turkey that uses vegetables and a white wine baste to make a gravy your family will rave about.
 Includes cooking tips and the number one way to keep your turkey moist.

-Like many of you, our holiday meal traditions include our favorite side dishes surrounded by a flavorful roasted turkey, and this recipe featuring a different baste of white wine has been my favorite for years.
+Like many of you, our holiday meal traditions include our favorite side dishes surrounded by a flavorful turkey, and this white wine roasted turkey recipe featuring a delicious baste of white wine has been a favorite for years.

 White Wine Roasted Turkey

-Update: I’ve created a Thanksgiving day turkey countdown with all the steps and timing you need to get the turkey on the table and included it in the Thanksgiving Week Countdown that’s found in The Holiday Season Planner.
-It’s free for subscribers to the weekly AOC newsletter – sign up here or use the form at the bottom of this page if you’re not a member!
+I’ve since created a Thanksgiving day turkey countdown with all the steps and timing you need to get the turkey on the table and included it in the Thanksgiving Week Countdown that’s found in The Holiday Season Planner.
+It’s free for subscribers to our weekly newsletter – sign up here!

 Here are some things I’ve learned from years of turkey roasting:

 - It doesn’t take as long as you think – unless it’s a HUGE bird.

 - Simpler is better (I leave the day-long brining, turning while hot, and other techniques to others).

 - Using a thermometer is key to moist white meat.

 - Gravy makes everything – even the dreaded dry breast – taste better.